 This is important because it helps with reducing the amount of time you spend trying to convince a lead that you know what you’re doing.

 PR really helps with this.
 Public relations is one of the most cost-effective methods to educate a large audience about new issues, trends and technologies quickly.
 Be it interviews, opinion pieces or coverage of a press release, the readers, listeners or viewers, are more likely to understand your business and the solutions that you offer.

 Referred traffic is as good as any inbound traffic

 When good publications write about you or your business, it helps generate real traffic.
-Usually publications have thousands of readers – sometimes even millions.
+Usually, publications have thousands of readers – sometimes even millions.
 If the targeting is done right, then we’re looking at a lot of potential customers that are reading about you and your brand.

-This usually results in referral traffic direct from the article or, as we are seeing more of now, increase search volume for your brand after a good PR campaign.
+This usually results in referral traffic directly from the article or, as we are seeing more of now, increase search volume for your brand after a good PR campaign.
 Either way, this helps increase relevant traffic to your website and raises the chance of generating a good amount of inbound leads.

 SEO benefits of PR

 The most obvious benefit, but often the most overlooked, is the SEO benefits of PR.
 As more publications move online or focus on their digital presence, they are generally authoritative websites, so any backlink from them has a lot of benefits.
 This is why a good PR campaign often generates dozens of awesome backlinks that really help your website grow its traffic.